 Finding Time to Care for Yourself While Caring for Baby

-Okay I admit it.
+Okay, I admit it.
 When that first baby came along and it was time to shower, I always delayed the process when he cried.
-How could I dare leave baby to cry alone in those moments?
+How could I dare leave my precious baby to cry alone in those moments?

 You can’t always wait for baby to finally fall asleep to take care of yourself.
 If you need to shower, take him in the bathroom with you!
-Break out the bouncy chair or car seat with a few toys and voila!
-Baby is happy and mommy can get her day started on the right foot.
+Break out the bouncy chair — I used this space-saving one that was perfect for small spaces and this popular brand.

 Another mistake I made.
 Not nourishing my own body due to the timing.
 (This clearly is not good, especially if you’re nursing and recovering from delivery).